sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 After running all required checks locally, open a Pull Request to the main branch.
 The GitHub workflows will run Python checks and the full test suite.
 You may safely merge into main once all checks and tests pass.

-This workflows require the current secrets to be set in your repository:
+These workflows require the current secrets to be set in your repository:

 - `<CUSTX>_API_KEY`
 - `SERPAPI_API_KEY`